The amount of calcium in tofu depends on how it is prepared. Generally speaking, calcium set tofu has more calcium than non calcium set.

 - Health Food Stores

-FYI: We can not guarantee that these stores have tofu in your area or that they are even use calcium salts, as companies may change their ingredients!
+FYI: Obviously we can’t guarantee that these stores have tofu in your area or that they are even use calcium salts, as companies may change their ingredients!

 - House Foods